enterspeedhq/enterspeed-docs/docs/integrations/umbraco/enterspeed-propertys-service.md

 ## Custom Property Service

-To extend the meta-data on sources, you would need to create your custom property service.
+To extend the perperties or meta-data on sources, you would need to create your custom property service.
 This is easily done by inheriting the default property service.
 In this example, all default behavior of the `EnterspeedPropertyService` is preserved but grants us the option to extend meta-data.

 As you can see, the `MapAdditionalProperties` and `MapAdditionalMetaData` can be overridden.
 Here you only need to add your logic and include your own property + data.
 You can also override `MapAdditionalMediaProperties` and `MapAdditionalMediaMetaData` to extend media source entities.